Tfloow/Educative/Machine_learning/Chapter/Data_Manipulation.md

 ### Aggregation

-To sum all the values of ana rray, we use `np.sum()` to sum.
+To sum all the values of an array, we use `np.sum()` to sum.
 We can pass `axis` to specify if we need to sum along the row or columns.

 If we want to use the cumulative sum we can use `np.cumsum()`:
 ```python